 Find Cheap Auto Insurance Quotes in Your Area

 When it comes to finding the right car insurance policy for you, it's important to understand the different types of coverage and how much you really need.
-One of your first decisions will be whether you want liability vs. full-coverage car insurance.
-To simplify, liability insurance covers damages you do to others, while full coverage policies cover both your liability and property damage to your own vehicle.
+One of your first decisions will be whether you want liability or full-coverage car insurance.
+To simplify, liability insurance covers damage you do to others, while full coverage policies cover both your liability and property damage to your own vehicle.

 Our guide will help you understand the difference between liability and full-coverage insurance and decide how much protection is right for you.

 Liability vs full coverage insurance cost

 On average, we found you could save nearly $1,500 when you buy minimum liability coverage instead of a policy that includes comprehensive and collision insurance and higher liability limits.